 Introduction¶

-LVGL is capable of loading UI elements written in XML.
-The XML file can be written by hand, but it's highly recommended to use LVGL's UI |nbsp| Editor to write the XML files.
-The UI Editor provides features like:
+The LVGL XML Module implements LVGL's Declarative UI by loading UI elements written in XML.
+The XML file can be written by hand, but it's highly recommended to use LVGL's UI editor to write the XML files.
+This UI editor provides features like:

 Instant preview of the XML files